enc-project/map/articles/red-green-OR-blue.md

 Trying to build a single machine, all in one go, that will solve all the problems simply does not work.

 Should we challenge the idea of voting for a political party and instead vote for a group of experts in each field?

+Which parts of policy making should not be done this way? (e.g. foreign relations, MI6 etc)

+Is the current system of voting for one person to make ALL the decisions working?